joshua-bone/JavaConsole/ProjectEuler/src/projecteuler/pe1_10/README.md

 ```
 Sum of multiples of 3 or 5 that are less than 10: 23
 Sum of multiples of 3 or 5 that are less than 1000: 233168
-Confirmed answer from Project Euler: 233168
+Verified answer from Project Euler: 233168
 ```